From Internet Shenanigans to Strategic Tradecraft

 What We Did:

-- We’d deliberately get songs stuck in each other’s heads (Frosty the Snowman in July, Mahna Mahna, etc.).
+We’d deliberately get songs stuck in each other’s heads (Frosty the Snowman in July, Mahna Mahna, etc.).
+It was funny because once the seed was planted, the person couldn’t stop thinking about it.

 What It Became:

-- Cognitive disruption tactics.
+Cognitive disruption tactics.
 Modern psyops use music loops, repetitive sound patterns, and familiar songs to embed ideas into people’s subconscious minds or break their focus.

-- Social engineering triggers.
+Social engineering triggers.
 Companies, advertisers, and even intelligence agencies now use repetitive patterns to reinforce memory loops and behavior.

-Cursed Imagery & Psychological Shock
+Cursed Imagery and Psychological Shock

 What We Did:

-- We’d send each other disturbing, bizarre, or cursed images for the sole purpose of unsettling people.
+We’d send each other disturbing, bizarre, or cursed images for the sole purpose of unsettling people.

 What It Became: